Search

 Social Media & Communications Lead

-Teanna has over three years of experience working at Global Affairs Canada, ranging from managing Canada's relations with several European countries to advancing Canada's trade policy priorities in major multilateral fora.
-Building on her professional expertise, Teanna is currently pursuing a Masters of Advanced International Studies at the Vienna Diplomatic Academy.
-Teanna holds a B.A. with Distinction in French and Political Science from Simon Fraser University.
+Teanna has over two years of experience working at Global Affairs Canada, ranging from managing Canada's relations with several European countries to advancing Canada's trade policy priorities in major multilateral fora.
+She also brings international experience from her work as a consultant at the United Nations Industrial Development Organization and her time supporting the Permanent Mission of Canada to the International Organizations in Vienna.
+Teanna holds an M.A. in Advanced International Studies at the Vienna School of International Studies and a B.A. with Distinction in French and Political Science from Simon Fraser University.

 Beyond her academic and professional pursuits, Teanna is deeply committed to making a positive impact through her volunteer engagement.
 She actively supports initiatives that promote gender equality and empower women in the field of international security.
 As she continues to grow in her career, Teanna remains committed to making organisations stronger by breaking down systemic barriers and creating opportunities for underrepresented groups.